jeffthomasiii/Just-a-Thought-Blog/_posts/2025-11-14-prepared-to-help.md

 layout: post
 title: "Prepared to Help"
 subtitle: "Skill #7 – Medical, First Aid, and Communications Basics"
-description: "Preparedness isn’t about fear—it’s about love.
+description: "Preparedness isn’t about fear, it’s about love.
 A man who knows the basics can bring calm when it matters most."
 date: 2025-11-14
 author: Jeff Thomas III
 categories: